“A scintillating performance... Pianist Grace Kim was brilliant.” The Press (NZ)

 A Winston Churchill Fellow, concert pianist, artistic director and music educator Grace Kim believes that quality live music should be accessible to everyone with a desire to hear it.

-Her Sensory Concerts and Mountain Concerts series ensure that it does.
-As a concerto soloist, Grace has performed with major symphony orchestras of Australasia, Belgium, Turkey, Russia, and Ukraine in some of the world’s most prestigious venues.
+Her Sensory Concerts® and Mountain Concerts series ensure that it does.
+As a concerto soloist, Grace has performed with the major symphony orchestras of Australasia, Belgium, Turkey, Russia, and Ukraine in some of the world’s most prestigious venues.
 She remains one of the most respected musicians in Australia, able to attract internationally-recognised peers to perform at her Mountain Concerts and Sensory Concerts series.

 Among her numerous international and national prizes, the former child prodigy was the prizewinner of Bellini International Piano Competition (Italy) and National Keyboard Winner of the 2000 Symphony Australia Young Performers Award, also receiving the Queen Elizabeth II Silver Jubilee Trust.
 After graduating from Sydney Conservatorium of Music, she gained her Master of Music at Melbourne University and Rotterdam Conservatorium (Cum Laude) and was the 2002 Inaugural Fellow of the Australian National Academy of Music.

 Many of her performances have been broadcast on radio and television.
 In 2006 she performed before Her Majesty Queen Beatrix of The Netherlands and Australian Governor General Major General Michael Jeffery at 400th anniversary celebrations of Dutch-Australian contact.
 In 2012, Grace performed before 200 international diplomats and ambassadors in Canberra hosted by the Korean Embassy, as well as in Parliament House for University of Melbourne 150-year celebration.
 She has also performed several times at the NSW Government House including at the Winston Churchill Fellowship’s 50th Anniversary National Convention before dignitaries.